CNH Industrial replaces CEO, confirms spin-off strategy

-MILAN, March 23 (Reuters) - Industrial vehicle maker CNH Industrial CNHI.MI said on Monday it appointed Chairman Suzanne Heywood as acting chief executive officer to replace outgoing CEO Hubertus Muhlhauser.
+MILAN, March 23 (Reuters) - Industrial vehicle maker CNH Industrial CNHI.MI said on Monday it had appointed Chairman Suzanne Heywood as acting chief executive officer to replace Hubertus Muhlhauser, who has left the group.

 "The board reached its unanimous decision and accepted the resignation of Hubertus Muhlhauser as chief executive officer, who has left the group with immediate effect," it said in a statement.